LesFerch/WinSetView/README.md

 The top right of the page has a back button (🡨) that will take you back to the main page.
 Please note that clicking the **X** in the System menu bar will exit the application, just as it does on the main page.

-Next, the currently selected column headings, that will display in Explorer's Details view, are shown on a single, scrollable line.
+Next, the currently selected column headings, that will display in File Explorer's Details view, are shown on a single, scrollable line in the same *order* as they will appear in File Explorer.

 This is followed by a list of all the Details view column headings that can be selected in Explorer (over 300 on Windows 10).
 These items are shown in the language of your choice, exactly as they appear in Explorer.
 Hovering the mouse over any name will show its internal Windows property name.¹